pete-g00/Turing-Machine-Language/plan/moscow.md

 - Examples of valid programs in the specification (completed; could add more)
 - Examples of invalid programs in the specification
 - Examples in the proof illustrating the equivalence proof (completed; could add more)
-- Background and motivation for TMs and TMLs

 ### Could Have
 - Connection with the Church-Turing Thesis (in particular lambda-calculus)